fusioncharts/react-fusioncharts-component/README.md

 ```

 #### Step 4: Pass the configurations required for FusionCharts and render the chart
-##### FusionCharts plugin for react cab be used in two ways.
+##### FusionCharts plugin for **react** can be used in two ways:
-1. Use the ReactFC component directly in ReactDOM to render the chart.
+1. Use the **ReactFC** component directly in **ReactDOM** to render the chart.
 The configurations are passed as props of the component.
-2. Create multiple ReactFC component inside your custom defined component to render individual charts.
-This way you would be able to hold the state in your custom defined component and will be able to perform various activities using the component’s lifecycle hooks.
+2. Create multiple **ReactFC** component inside your custom defined component to render individual charts.
+This way you would be able to hold the state in your custom component and will be able to perform various activities using the component’s lifecycle hooks.

 ##### Method 1:
-Render the chart in the React application for a standalone chart, we can choose to make a component class or directly render the chart with the ReactFC component class.
-The object containing the chart configuration properties are passed to the FusionCharts component as props, as shown below:
+Render the chart in the **React** application for a standalone chart, we can choose to make a component class or directly render the chart with the **ReactFC** component class.
+The object containing the chart configuration properties are passed to the **FusionCharts** component as props, as shown below:

 ```
 ReactDOM.render(
     <ReactFC {...chartConfigs} />,
     document.getElementById('chart-container')
 );
 ```

 ##### Method 2:
-Creating a custom MyApp component to render the chart
+Create a custom MyApp component to render the chart as shown below:

 ```
 var MyApp = React.createClass({